The frictionless WebAssembly platform for writing microservices and web apps

 For the developer, Fermyon works like a cloud application platform or PaaS (think CloudFoundry or Heroku, but for Spin apps).
 With just a few commands, a developer can go from a blinking cursor to a deployed application:

-to create a new application - Then
+• Use spin new to create a new application

-to locally build it - Finally, use
+• Then spin build to locally build it

-to deploy it to Fermyon
+• Finally, use spin deploy to deploy it to Fermyon

 The Fermyon dashboard, a web app, makes it easy to configure your app, choose a channel (dev, stage, prod), and check the status and logs.

 Fermyon offers all of the perks of a deployment platform, including a web UI.
-But if you are just doing local development, you can use
+But if you are just doing local development, you can use spin up and spin build --up to run your app locally.

 The Spin quickstart will get you going with Spin.
 Read on if you want to install Fermyon on a server or in the cloud.